In today’s competitive environment, organizations are increasingly becoming result-oriented and are improving their working environment and culture.

 In today’s blog post we are going to discuss the projectized organization structure, as well as its benefits and drawbacks.

 Okay, let’s get started.

 Projectized Organization Structure

-In projectized organizations, organizations arrange their activities into programs or portfolios, and implement them through the projects.
+In projectized organizations, organizations arrange their activities into programs or portfolios and implement them through the projects.

-This is one of the main benefits of projectized organized structure, as they are adaptive and learn from their own as well as from others’ experiences.
+This is one of the main benefits of a projectized organized structure, as they are adaptive and learn from their own as well as from others’ experiences.

 In projectized organizations, most of the resources are utilized in the project work.
 Projectized organizations are only interested in the project work which they get from external clients.
-Usually they have some small departments such as Admin, Accounting, and Human Resources to support the project management activities.
+Usually, they have some small departments such as Admin, Accounting, and Human Resources to support the project management activities.

-For example, let’s say that your project is a part of a portfolio, and some equipment which is lying idle in your project is needed by another project under the same portfolio.
+For example, let’s say that your project is a part of a portfolio, and some equipment, which is lying idle in your project, is needed by another project under the same portfolio.
 In this case, the portfolio manager will simply assign this equipment to the project which requires it.
 You may or you may not agree with this decision, but you have to comply with it.

 Organizations give project managers as much authority and power as needed to complete the project, and accept the responsibility for its outcome.

 The following are a few characteristics of a projectized organization structure: